jastek69/intelligent-document-processing-with-amazon-bedrock/README.md

 ### 4. Configure the Stack

-Open and modify the `config.yml` file to specify your project name and modules you would like to deploy (e.g., whether to deploy a UI).
+Copy the `config-example.yml` to a `config.yml` file and specify your project name and modules you would like to deploy (e.g., whether to deploy a UI).

 ```yaml
 stack_name: idp-bedrock-stack   # Name of your demo, will be used as stack name and prefix for resources